2010 AMC 12B Solutions

 If then and split as complementary pairs filling the rest of the last row and column: splits times orders for gives arrays.
 By symmetry also gives

-If then and are complementary subsets of subject to the ordering constraints, forcing the first set to be or this gives arrays.
+If then and are complementary subsets of subject to the ordering constraints.
+The first set can be any three-element subset except or giving arrays.

 Altogether